rmff/formcache/README.md

 Demo by Fengyuan Chen (v0.0.3) https://fengyuanchen.github.io/formcache/

-Added option to do not cache to some fields
+Added option to do not cache some fields
 ```js
 FormCacheOptions = {
   key: 'formcache',